-Case studies: Judges
+Case studies: judges in courts

 The following case studies are from a series of interviews by the Law Society Gazette challenging some of the myths surrounding judicial appointment.